atrick/swift-evolution/proposals/0000-c-lang-implicit-pointer-conversion.md

 ## Detailed design

-Implementation of this feature is based on the constraint restriction mechanism also used for other implicit conversions such as p ointer/optional conversions.
+Implementation of this feature is based on the constraint restriction mechanism also used for other implicit conversions such as pointer/optional conversions.
 It introduces a new `PointerToCPointer` restriction kind which is only applied in argument positions when call is referencing an C/ObjC imported declaration and argument is either `Unsafe[Mutable]RawPointer` or `Unsafe[Mutable]Pointer<T>` and parameter is a pointer type or an optional (however deep) type wrapping a pointer.

 To support new conversion in interaction with optional types e.g.
-`UnsafeRawPointer` -> `UnsafePointer<UInt8>?` new restriction wouldn't
+`UnsafeRawPointer` -> `UnsafePointer<UInt8>?` new restriction won't
 be recorded until there are other restrictions left to try (e.g. value-to-optional or optional-to-optional conversions), doing so makes sure that optional promotion or unwrap happens before new implicit